oneminch/Notes/Node.md

 ```

 > [!note]
 > All read methods of the `fs` module read the full content of a file in memory before returning the data.
 Therefore, for big files, the process can be memory-intensive and slow.
-It's recommended to read file contents using streams.
+It's recommended to read file contents using *streams*.
 >
 > ```js
 > async function readFile(filePath) {